-This teepee is a miniaturization of the structure typically associated with the Native Americans and Canadians of the Great Plains.
-The teepee is a portable dwelling made from animal skins and wood polls and is made unique by the addition of smoke flaps an effect made complete with the addition of Incienso de Santa Fe’s signature Piñon Incense.
+This adorable teepee is a miniaturization of the structure typically associated by the Native Americans and Canadians of the Great Plains.
+The teepee is a portable dwelling made from animal skins and wood polls and is made unique by the addition of smoke flaps – an effect made complete with the addition of Incienso de Santa Fe’s signature Piñon Incense.

 Contents and materials:

-This set includes one White Teepee Burner – Turquoise & Buckskin – and 20 Count Box of Piñon Incense.
+This set includes one White Teepee Burner – Turquoise & Buckskin – and a box of 20 bricks of Piñon Incense.

 100% natural pinon wood and fragrance.
 Incienso de Sante Fe don’t cut down trees to make their product.
 They use trees that are already dead.